 Fortunately for my mom (and even more fortunately for me), the incredible medical team was able to get me breathing again.
 I remember suddenly opening my eyes and feeling the most intense pain of my entire life.
 I was freezing cold and I was shaking like I have never shaken before.
 I frantically looked around the room and saw Allison and my mom above me to the left.
 There was a mask on my face to give me oxygen.
 Suddenly, I sat up and threw up.....all over my mom.
 She told me that although it was disgusting, the fact that I was alive completely made up for it.

 People have asked me if I remember anything when I was dead.
 Sadly, I don't.
 I remember falling asleep after getting the blessing, and then I remember waking up.
 I joke that I only saw blackness, which means that I have some major repenting to do!
 In seriousness, it was a wild ordeal.
 If my mom had not followed the prompting of the Holy Ghost, I would not be here today.
 I can never thank my mom enough for coming back into my room that night.
 I have so much life to live.
 I feel like I still have work to do here on earth, and I am so grateful for the chance.
-Next post I will continue to write about the rest of my experiences in the hospital.
-But for now, let me just say, I love you, mom!
+Let me just say, I love you, mom!